risonakamo/anigen3/readme.md

 ![](https://i.imgur.com/gIiXerl.png)

 #### saving the image
-- Click on the square to render an image of what is currently displayed at any time.
+- **left click** on the square to render an image of what is currently displayed at any time.
 - **Right click on the square and click save image as to save the image.**

 ![](https://i.imgur.com/hqmYzES.png)